use-ink/ink-docs/docs/basics/mutating-values.md

 slug: /basics/mutating-values
 ---

-It's time to let our users modify storage!
+It's time to modify some storage!

 ## Mutable and Immutable Functions